logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

   </figure>
 </p>

-### Step 2 Create hopsworks cluster
+### Create the Hopsworks cluster

-This step assumes you create a cluster in hopsworks.ai The AKS configuration can be set under the Managed containers tab.
+This step assumes you are creating your Hopsworks cluster using hopsworks.ai.
+The AKS configuration can be set under the Managed containers tab.
 Select the Use Azure AKS and Azure ACR as enabled.
 Two new fields with the name of the container registry you created and the AKS cluster name will pop up.
 In the previous example we created an ACR with name hopsaksregistry and an AKS cluster with name hopsaks-cluster.
 Hence, the configuration should look similar to the picture below

 <p align="center">
   <figure>